vanhohen/ADNinja/Tutorials/Active Directory Enumeration.md

 	THOR Windows 7 Professional
 	LOKI Windows 10 Pro

 Later it could be used for detecting subnets and ip.
-Script to resolv hostname to ip
+Script to resolv hostname to ip (Credit : https://stackoverflow.com/a/47146987)

 	foreach($line in [System.IO.File]::ReadLines("C:\path\to\ip.txt"))